 Pixel 4 Performance and Speed

 As far as specs are concerned, the Pixel 4 comes with the performance power you'd expect from a flagship device.
 The Snapdragon 855 processor keeps everything running quickly and smoothly.
-The 6GB of RAM are more than enough to handle whatever you need the smartphone for but nothing remarkable in 2019.
+The 6GB of RAM are more than enough to handle whatever you need the smartphone for but nothing remarkable.

 In addition to all that, the Pixel 4 is equipped with the Pixel Neural Core, an additional chip that works in tandem with the main processor.
 This handy chip allows the device to smoothly run Google's powerful machine-learning software throughout the device, contributing to a notably smooth and speedy interface.
 This gives the Pixel 4 more than just a virtual assistant at the click of a button; it turns the entire device into an intelligent, intuitive powerhouse that is often notifying and prompting you to open apps, check out meetings, and access documents before you know you need them.